smushon/object-tracking/README.md

 My presentation can be found here (it's the last one) - https://machinelearning.co.il/3653/dlcourse-final-2/#more-3653

 Main projects goals:
-1. Study a leading object tracking model – the MDNet model selected
+1. Study a leading object tracking model – the MDNet model was selected
 2. Develop my own tracking refinement method based on a Deep Neural Network architecture (MDNet still used as base tracking model)
 3. Develop a flexible benchmark (and debugging) framework